#238) A Streetcar Named Desire (1951)

 Wow, That’s Dated: The title was already dated before the film came out.
 The actual “Desire” streetcar stopped running in 1948, and had to be brought in from New Orleans especially for the film.

-Take a Shot: Blanche says the title once at the very beginning to a character credited as “The Helpful Sailor”.
+Title Track: Blanche says the title once at the very beginning to a character credited as “The Helpful Sailor”.
 Fun Fact: That’s Mickey Kuhn, aka Beau Wilkes from “Gone with the Wind”.
 It’s the reunion we all wanted!

 Seriously, Oscars?: “A Streetcar Named Desire” led the pack at the 1951 Oscars with 12 nominations, and walked away with four awards: Actress (Leigh), Supporting Actor (Malden), Supporting Actress (Hunter), and Art Direction (Richard Day & George James Hopkins).
 First-time nominee Brando famously lost Best Actor to overdue Humphrey Bogart for “The African Queen”, and the film lost Best Picture to “An American in Paris”.
 Five of the film’s other nominations went to fellow NFR entry “A Place in the Sun”.